cedricwalter/cedricwalter.github.io/_posts/2010-05-31-eclipse-shared-install-on-a-windows-server-2003-2008.md

 ## Drawbacks

-- A shared developer environment is a **Single point of failure** –&gt; you need a very good backup, and eventually hardware fallback machine in hot standby!
+- A shared developer environment is a **Single point of failure** –> you need a very good backup, and eventually hardware fallback machine in hot standby!
 - You can not work if developer have no or limited internet access, in train for example.
 - It required a bit of initial engineering, hence this article.